MetPX/sarracenia/doc/Admin.rst

   sr start

 to start all the files with named configurations of each component (sarra, subscribe, winnow, log, etc...)
+There are two users/roles that need to be set to use a pump.
+They are the admin and feeder options.
-To run as a broker administrator, the Manager option is set in ~/.config/sarra/default.conf like so:
+They are set in ~/.config/sarra/default.conf like so:

-  manager amqp://adminuser:adminpw@localhost/
+  feeder amqp://pumpUser:pumpPw@localhost/
+  admin  adminUser

-Then the log and police components are started as well.
-It is standard practice to use a different AMQP user for administrative tasks, such as exchange or user creation, from data flow tasks, such as pulling and posting data.
+Then the log and audit components are started as well.
+It is standard practice to use a different AMQP user for administrative tasks, such as exchange or user creation, which are performed by the admin user,  from data flow tasks, such as pulling and posting data, performed by the feeder user.
 Normally one would place credentials in ~/.config/sarra/credentials.conf for each account, and the various configuration files would use the appropriate account.

-Housekeeping - sr_police
+Housekeeping - sr_audit
 ~~~~~~~~~~~~~~~~~~~~~~~~

 When a client connects to a broker, it creates a queue which is then bound to an exchange.
 The user